Las Vegas Aces win first WNBA title, Chelsea Gray named MVP

 TIP-INS

-The Aces improved to 4-0 in this year’s playoffs with two days rest. … Vegas is the fourth WNBA team to win a title with both a league MVP and coach of the year … The Sun came up short after having been among the last four WNBA teams standing for each of the last four seasons, making it back to the Finals for the first time since 2019.
+The Aces are the fourth WNBA team to win a title with both a league MVP and coach of the year … The Sun have been among the last four WNBA teams standing for each of the last four seasons, making it back to the Finals for the first time since 2019.

-“Nobody expected us to be here,” Bonner said.
-“They expected us to lose to Chicago.
-They expected us to lose to Dallas.
-Despite all of that, we made it to the Finals.”